esp-rs/book/src/installation/index.md

 - [`python`][python-website-download]: Required by ESP-IDF
 - [`git`][git-website-download]: Required by ESP-IDF
-- [`ldproxy`][embuild-github-ldproxy] crate: Simple tool to pass the `ldproxy` linker arguments to the actual linker executable.
+- [`ldproxy`][embuild-github-ldproxy] binary crate: A tool that forwards linker arguments to the actual linker that is also given as an argument to `ldproxy`.
 Install it by running:
     ```sh
     cargo install ldproxy
     ```